WASdev/sample.rtcomm.mobile/README.md

 To use this sample application, you need to do the follwoing steps:

-1. Install NodeJS from here https://nodejs.org/
+1. Install NodeJS from here https://nodejs.org/.
+Close the cmd window and open new one to contine installation (to be sure that npm commant will work).

-2. Know your MQTT server address host:port.
+2. Know your MQTT server address host:port (used in step 7.1) - you will need this server to communicate between users.
+Liberty server can be used as MQTT server.

-3. Install Ionic & Cordova:
+3. Install ionic & cordova & bower:

       $  npm install -g cordova ionic bower

-      NOTE: use "$ sudo npm install -g cordova ionic bower" if you are running in iOS.
+      NOTE: use "$ sudo npm install -g cordova ionic bower" if you are running in Mac.

 4. Clone and configure this sample application code as follwoing:

-  1) Clone this project
+  1) Clone this project (or you can download it as a zip file)

       git clone git@github.rtp.raleigh.ibm.com:swgraham-us/rtcommmobile.git